 Tuition and fees must be paid online through a FACTS autopay account per the financial agreement signed during the enrollment process.
-Tuition may be paid in full, semiannually, or in 12 monthly installments.
-Tuition rates are posted on the school website.
+Tuition may be paid in full or in 12 monthly installments.
+See the website for the tuition rates by grade level.

-Student Enrollment Fees
+New Student Enrollment Fees

-Students who are offered admission to BCS must complete the enrollment account by creating a FACTS autopay account, signing and submitting the enrollment packet, and paying the enrollment fee.
-Enrollment fees are charged upon submission of a new enrollment packet, or upon the continuous enrollment date of January 15th for returning families.
+Students who are offered admission to BCS must complete the enrollment account by creating a FACTS autopay account, signing and submitting the enrollment packet, and paying the enrollment registration and activity fee.